All Episodes

 But what people aren't realizing is getting a ventilator doesn't mean that you're going to survive this disease.

-Basically, what that's saying is now your lungs have become so weakened and incapacitated that you can't breathe for yourself.
+Basically what that's saying is now your lungs have become so weakened and incapacitated that you can't breathe for yourself.

-And so let me add this though.
+Let me add this, though.

 I like you would take it in a second.